pyne/pyne/docs/pyapi/spatialsolver.rst

       The source file is a file contaning source information for each cell ????.
 The formatting is dependant on the solver you select.

-      For the AHOTN solvers, the source file should be formatted as following.
+      For the AHOTN and DGFEM solvers, the source file should be formatted as following.
-      There should be ng * nx * ny * nz * lambda * lambda * lambda ?source? values present.
+      There should be ng * nx * ny * nz * lambda * lambda * lambda ?source? entries present.
       We will refer to the index of each ?source? value as (ng, nx, ny, nz, lambda_x, lambda_y, lambda_z).
-      Thus, the source values should be in the following order:
+      The source entries should be in the following order:
           (1,1,1,1,1,1,1)
           (1,1,1,1,1,1,2)
           (1,1,1,1,1,1,.)